Breast Augmentation Perth

 ALCL or large cell lymphoma of the breast is a rare and ill understood association with breast implants.
 It typically presents as a unilateral breast swelling 5-10 years post augmentation.
 It is diagnosed by aspirating the fluid and sending it off for special tests.
 It appears to be related to textured implants and is possibly related to a low-grade infection surrounding the implant shell.
 The incidence is still exceedingly rare with micro textured implants.
 The treatment is to perform a total capsulectomy with removal of the implant.

-Contact our Perth clinic today to schedule an initial consultation for your surgery for breast augmentation in Perth.
+Contact our Perth clinic today to schedule an initial consultation for your breast augmentation surgery in Perth.
 Our team is here to answer your questions and provide more details.

 Patients can return to normal activities several days after the procedure although we recommend staying away from strenuous activities such as heavy lifting.
 Wearing a new sports bra or crop top is recommended for comfort.
 We will give you a complete overview of what to expect prior to the surgery.